England national football team manager: Campaigns

 Sections of the media have often campaigned for a particular person to be appointed England manager.
 At various times, but particularly during the tenure of Bobby Robson, the media campaigned for the appointment of Brian Clough.
 Robson once told FA chairman Bert Millichip "I'm having a rough time and everybody wants Brian – give the job to him.
 If he's successful, everybody's happy.
 If he fails, that's the end of the clamour for Brian Clough to be England manager."
 Robson added, "He would have ruffled a few feathers and disturbed the corridors of power but I think he would have been a good England manager.
 He had good judgement, knew how to design a team and was a great motivator."
 Terry Venables was also the subject of a media campaign for dismissal during his time as manager but was then supported by the press to return to the role in 2000.

 Steve McClaren received media criticism, and, as failure to qualify for Euro 2008 looked increasingly likely, the headlines became more visceral.
 In January 2008, football magazine When Saturday Comes described the newspaper coverage of his final month as "relentless and remorseless".
 Both tabloids and broadsheets published critical pieces, with The Times headlining an editorial "Fail and McClaren has to go".

-The media have also parodied this genre of campaigns for recruitment, dismissal or retention of managers.
 In October 2000, The Sun launched a campaign promoting a donkey as the new England manager.

 Statistical summary

-The following table provides a summary of the complete record of each England manager including their progress in both the World Cup and the European Championship.
+The following table provides a summary of the complete record of each England manager including their results in the FIFA World Cup and the UEFA European Championship.